notKamui/Keval/README.md

 - π `PI`
 - *e* `e` (Euler's number)

-You can optionally add as many binary operators, functions or constants to Keval, as long as you define every field properly, with a DSL (Domain Specific Language):
+You can optionally add as many operators, functions or constants to Keval, as long as you define every field properly, with a DSL (Domain Specific Language):

 - A **binary operator** is defined by: